sfc-gh-bhess/st_oauth/README.md

-# st_oauth
-OAuth component for Streamlit
+# OAuth component for Streamlit

 This Python package implements a "gate" for the Streamlit app that will only allow the app to proceed once the user authenticates